Brad Carson: Work with Barack Obama

-Return to politics

-In June 2011, U.S. Congressman Dan Boren announced that he would not seek another term.
-Carson announced shortly thereafter that he would seek to win back his former seat.
-Despite this announcement, he later announced that he would not seek his old seat after all.

 Obama administration

 On September 14, 2011, President Barack Obama nominated Carson to serve as the General Counsel of the United States Department of the Army.
 The United States Senate confirmed Carson by unanimous consent on December 17, 2011.

 On January 6, 2014, President Obama nominated Carson to be Under Secretary of the Army, to replace Joseph W. Westphal, whom the president had nominated to be the United States Ambassador to Saudi Arabia.
 On February 12, 2014, Carson was confirmed by the United States Senate and he was sworn in as the 31st Under Secretary of the Army on March 27, 2014.
 Fellow Oklahoma Democrat, Principal Chief Bill John Baker of the Cherokee nation, praised Carson, saying, "I applaud President Obama for nominating Brad Carson to this post [...]
 Brad is a Cherokee citizen and has committed his life to one of our Cherokee values: serving people.
 As a U.S. Congressman he served the people of Oklahoma's second district, as a CEO he served Cherokee Nation Businesses and the Cherokee people [...] he will be a champion for our American military in his role as Army undersecretary."

-As Chief Operating Officer of the Department of the Army, Carson led day-to-day-business operations of the global U.S. Army business enterprise, with over 490,000 active duty soldiers, 335,000 National Guard soldiers, 200,000 Army Reserve soldiers, and over 330,000 civilians.
+As chief operating officer of the Department of the Army, Carson led day-to-day-business operations of the global U.S. Army business enterprise, with over 490,000 active-duty soldiers, 335,000 National Guard soldiers, 200,000 Army Reserve soldiers, and over 330,000 civilians.
 He supervised the development and submission of the Army's budget, which exceeded $150 billion.
 In a move lauded by veterans groups, Carson made national headlines when he formally apologized to veterans of the Iraq War for the Army's mishandling of chemical weapons exposures.

 Carson served as the acting undersecretary of defense for personnel and readiness from April 2015 until April 2016, resigning while still awaiting Senate formal approval.
-As undersecretary, Carson led a number of pioneering initiatives such as the Department of Defense's "Force of the Future" reforms, the largest personnel changes to the military and civilian workforce in nearly 50 years.
-Carson oversaw the historic opening of all combat positions to women.
-He assisted in the reformation of the military retirement system for the first time in 70 years set policy transgender servicemembers.
+As undersecretary, Carson led a number of pioneering initiatives such as the Department of Defense's "Force of the Future" reforms, which included updating the recruitment, development, and management systems of the military and civilian workforce, the largest personnel change in nearly 50 years.

+From 2017 to 2021, Carson taught courses related to national security and public sector innovation at the University of Virginia's Frank Batten School of Leadership and Public Policy.